TilBlechschmidt/stembed/README.md

 Project to develop a fully embeddable Stenography engine that can run virtually anywhere with just a few kilobytes of memory and very little computing power.

-For more details, consult the [`docs/`](/docs) directory.
+For more details, consult the [`docs/`](/docs) directory and make sure to read the [Goals](Goals.md)!
 This project is in a pre-alpha state and it is not recommended to use it unless you really know what you are getting yourself into.

 ## FAQ